open-contracting/standard-development-handbook/docs/profiles/technical/deployment.rst

    find . \( -name '*.json' -or -name '*.md' -or -name '*.po' \) -exec sed -i "" 's/1__0__0__beta/1__0__0/g' \{\} \;

-Update the profile's changelog (if any) with a summary of the changes to the profile's extensions.
+Update the profile's changelog (if any) with links to its extensions' changelogs.

 Review the pull requests since the last release.
 To review the commits that are not part of a pull request (using the fish shell):